Birding Tour Indonesia: The Lesser Sunda Islands– Comprehensive Tour

 This small-group birding tour visits six endemic-filled islands in the Lesser Sunda region of Indonesia.
 The tour starts and ends in Denpasar, Bali which provides an international gateway into the country before our tour will get underway, as we bird our way around the islands of Sumba, Rote, West Timor, Alor, Flores, and Komodo on what is sure to be a fascinating adventure around this rarely visited region.

-Ornate Pitta, one of many exciting targets on this multi-island tour.
+Elegant Pitta, one of many exciting targets on this multi-island tour.

 Itinerary (21 days/20 nights)